Undergraduate Honors and Honor Society

 The Harold Langlois Award.
 This award recognizes an ALM management, finance, or industrial-organizational psychology graduate who has demonstrated exceptional academic accomplishment and promise as a manager.
-Based upon highest cumulative GPA.

 Harvard University Commencement Speaker Prize.
 ALB and ALM graduates can participate in the Orations Competition and deliver the prize-winning speech at the morning Commencement exercise in Harvard Yard to an audience of 30,000.
-The application process ordinarily begins in March and ends late April.
+The application process ordinarily begins in early March and ends late April.

 The Klein Family History Prize.
 The Klein Prize recognizes the thesis in the field of history that represents superior achievement in historical scholarship.

 Reginald H. Phelps Prize.
 Three prizes are awarded to ALB graduates for academic achievement and character.
-Ordinarily, graduates at the top of their class.

 Santo J. Aurelio Prize.
 Awarded to an ALB degree recipient aged 50 or older, this prize acknowledges distinguished and unique records of academic achievement and character.

 Thomas Small Prize.
 Two prizes are awarded to ALM graduates (liberal arts fields) for academic achievement and character.